BozoDel/LoveKnowsNoBorders/README.md

 This explanation will assume that you're using [OmegaT](http://omegat.org/), which is free and open source (and very good and growing in popularity).
 But you should be able to use other CAT tools, making a few or no changes.
 When you start OmegaT, it shows a *Learn to use OmegaT in 5 minutes!* screen that should cover almost everything you need to know.

 In the OmegaT download page, there's two main versions: Standard and Latest.
-I highly recommend you to download the Latest, as it's very stable and has many features that the Standard doesn't - one of them is showing useful hints in the comments pane (since 3.0.5). (**CHANGE THIS**)
+I highly recommend you to download the Latest, as it's very stable and has many features that the Standard doesn't - one of them is showing useful hints in the comments pane (since 3.1.0).

 By default, OmegaT only shows the main, the glossary and the fuzzy matches panes.
-You'll probably want to enable the comments pane too (if you're using 3.0.5 or later version).
+You'll probably want to enable the comments pane too (if you're using 3.1.0 or later version).
 Just click "Comments", the undock icon, and drag it wherever you like.

 In *Options > Editing Behavior*, it's best to turn on the following options: *Insert the best fuzzy match*, *Allow translation to be equal to source*, *Go To Next Untranslated Segment stops when there is at least one alternative translation* and *Validate tags when leaving a segment*.